Cray-HPE/docs-csm/troubleshooting/known_issues/ims_image_customization_job_status_stuck_at_waiting_on_user.md

    ssh -p <IMS_SSH_PORT> root@<IMS_SSH_HOST>
    ```

+  Note: Ensure the user has the correct `ssh` private key for the IMS job.

 1. Confirm that the SSH attempt resulted in a connection failure.
    If that is not the case, then the procedure documented here is not applicable.